-General Employees Retirement Plan (GERP)
+General Employees Retirement Plan

-All full-time and certain part-time employees of the District, other than teachers, are covered by the General Employees Retirement Plan (GERP).
-GERP members belong to either the Coordinated Plan or the Basic Plan.
-Coordinated Plan members are covered by Social Security and Basic Plan members are not.
-The Basic Plan was closed to new members in 1967.
-All new members must participate in the Coordinated Plan.
+All full-time and certain part-time employees of the City are covered by the General Employees Plan.
+General Employees Plan members belong to the Coordinated Plan.
+Coordinated Plan members are covered by Social Security.

 2. Benefits Provided